mmonteleone/jquery.lifesupport/README.markdown

 jQuery.lifesupport includes a full unit test suite, and has been verified to work against Firefox 3.5, Safari 4, Internet Explorer 6,7,8, Chrome, and Opera 9 and 10.
 Please feel free to test its suite against other browsers.

+If you also happen to be using [jQuery.safetynet](9) to warn users before leaving an unsubmitted form, jQuery.lifesupport will suppress its warning message before performing a logout redirect.

 Complete API
 ------------